dotnet/AspNetCore.Docs/.github/ISSUE_TEMPLATE/blank-issue.md

-# ASP.NET Core Docs
+---

-This repository contains the [ASP.NET Core documentation](https://learn.microsoft.com/aspnet/core/introduction-to-aspnet-core).
-See the [Contributing Guide](CONTRIBUTING.md) and the [issues list](https://github.com/dotnet/AspNetCore.Docs/issues) if you would like to help.
+name: Doc issue

-To provide comments and suggestions on [learn.microsoft.com](https://learn.microsoft.com) site functionality, open an issue in the [`MicrosoftDocs/feedback` GitHub repository](https://github.com/MicrosoftDocs/feedback).
+about: Create an issue to help us improve

-ASP.NET 4.x documentation changes are made in the [`dotnet/AspNetDocs` GitHub repository](https://github.com/dotnet/AspNetDocs).
+---

-## How to open an issue
+# Before you open an issue

 If the issue is with an ASP.NET Core document:

-* Do **not** open a blank issue.
+* Do **not** open a new issue using this form.
 * Open the issue using the **Open a documentation issue** link and feedback form at the bottom of the article.

-Using the **Open a documentation issue** link and form to open an issue adds article metadata for tracking, which indicates the article that you're commenting on and automatically pings the author for a faster response.
+Using the **Open a documentation issue** link and form to open an issue adds article metadata for tracking, which indicates the article that you're commenting on and pings the author for a faster response.

 If the issue is: